Want to just get started? Click here to sign up for Gusto and set up employee benefits today.

 Step 4: Set up the Employee Dashboard

-One advantage of using HR software like Gusto is that employees can handle some of the aspects of managing their employee benefits on their own.
+One advantage of using HR software like Gusto is that employees can handle some aspects of managing their employee benefits independently.
 Every request doesn’t have to go through the HR department, which saves time.

 The HR administrator can determine what types of information appear on the employee dashboard.
 The administrator controls what changes the employee can make through the dashboard too.